TimCares/MasterThesis/docs/thesis/experiments/memory_bank_vs_ddp.typ

 ===== Memory Bank vs DDP
 - current approach uses DDP with batch size of 256
 - we use two GPUs, so combined batch size is 512
-- negative samples are gathered from all devices to get more negative samples (following VLMo TODO: cite)
+- negative samples are gathered from all devices to get more negative samples @vlmo
 - as shown in experiments with supervised teacher (SHRe), significantly improves performance
 - problem is, it is expensive -> we need two GPUs instead of one
 - even though batch size is doubled, training time is not halved, due to distributed communication overhead
   - comes from gradient synchronization and gathering negative samples across devices

+- before we search for alternatives for more negative samples, we study the effect of using the same approach described prior, i.e. DDP with batch size of 512, but we do not gather negative samples from all devices, as done in the previous experiments
+- means effective batch size is 512, but ITC done on 256 negative samples
+- results will show us how important increased number of negative samples truly is for the performance of our model

 - search for alternatives, that allows for large number of negative samples, but without the need for two GPUs
 - one alternative is to use a FIFO queue based memory bank